Louis-Marie Prudhomme: French Journalist and Historian

 Louis-Marie Prudhomme, was born in Lyon in 1752.
 His first job was as a librarian.
 He then moved to Meaux, where he worked as a book binder.
-In 1787, he moved to Paris, and it was there he wrote lampoons.
-Among the lampoons attributed to him was the three-volume Résumé général, ou Extrait des cahiers de pouvoirs, instructions, demandes ou doléances remis par divers bailliages, sénéchaussées et pays d’État du royaume, which was written in conjunction with Jean-Jacques Rousseau and François-Silvain Laurent de Mezières and seized by police.
+In 1787, he moved to Paris, and it was there he began writing lampoons.
+Among the lampoons attributed to him was the three-volume Résumé général, ou Extrait des cahiers de pouvoirs, instructions, demandes ou doléances remis par divers bailliages, sénéchaussées et pays d’État du royaume.
+It was written in conjunction with Jean-Jacques Rousseau and François-Silvain Laurent de Mezières and seized by police.

 Prudhomme gave up lampooning when a patriotic journalist and pamphleteer, Antoine Tournon, encouraged him to write a pamphlet about the attack on the Bastille.
 Prudhomme’s pamphlet proved to be a huge success: It had lively writing, numerous etchings, and sold out even after its fifth edition.
 Because of the pamphlet’s popularity, Tournon convinced Prudhomme to join him and write a weekly newspaper.

-During the time Prudhomme was publishing his (radical but not inflammatory) paper, he maintained an active political life.
+During the time Louis-Marie Prudhomme was publishing his (radical but not inflammatory) paper, he maintained an active political life.
 He served as a member of the third electoral assembly of Paris, a committee member of the Four Nations section, and as a civil commissioner.
-Additionally, besides writing newspaper articles relating to the French Revolution, he included his viewpoint about French feminism.
-Feminism was not something Prudhomme supported, and, in fact, he once wrote:
+Additionally, besides writing newspaper articles relating to the French Revolution, he included his viewpoint about French feminism, which was not something he supported, and, in fact, he once wrote:

 In 1796, after gathering such vital information, Prudhomme published a two-volume book titled Dictionary of Individuals Condemned to Die During the Revolution.
 He also published more information about victims of the French Revolution in 1797.
 His second book, a six-volume work was published under the title Impartial Errors, Mistakes and Crimes Committed During the French Revolution.

-Even though Prudhomme was appointed director of the hospitals of Paris in 1799, he continued to publish and write.
+Even though Louis-Marie Prudhomme was appointed director of the hospitals of Paris in 1799, he continued to publish and write.
 However, his publishing and writing were not financially beneficial because he declared bankruptcy sometime after 1803.
 He then created a new publishing house around 1808 under the name “Office of Lavater.”
-After the Bourbon Restoration, because he did not support the First French Empire, he wrote a book fiercely criticizing Napoleon in 1825.
+In 1825, because he did not support the First French Empire, he wrote a book fiercely criticizing Napoleon Bonaparte.